An Evaluation of the Work of Charles Surrett on Preservation

 Second, in the days before computers, which can copy the entire Encyclopedia Galactica perfectly in less than a second, would it have occurred to anyone to interpret Proverbs 22:20–21 as promising something they’d never seen, and had no way to verify if they did—a perfect copy of a long document?
 Maybe, but I think not, given the other things I’ve just observed.

-And third, I’ve got general revelation.
+And third, I’ve got God’s providence in history.
 I’ll wrap up this huge article much later by going back to that topic, but all of the Hebrew manuscripts the KJV translators had access to indicate many minor areas of textual doubtfulness.
 The Masoretes, who made the “Masoretic Text” that Surrett confesses to be perfect, listed many dozens of kethib and qere readings—many of which are textual variants.
 If they had a perfect text, why would they do this?
 The scribes who copied New Testament manuscripts also encountered variants—and produced more of them.
 This is true of every manuscript of any size that we have (tiny scraps may be so small that they do perfectly match other manuscripts).
-If I’m wondering whether I should interpret God’s words (special revelation) as promising perfect preservation, it is right and necessary for me to look at the world he actually gave me (general revelation) and see if that’s what I have.
+If I’m wondering whether I should interpret God’s words as promising perfect preservation, it is right and necessary for me to look at the world he actually gave me through his providence and see if that’s what I have.
 It’s not.

 2 Peter 1:19